 As for those newly-hung curtains throughout our house?
 They transformed our rooms, making each space feel polished and finished.
 (In my husband's words, "It looks like grown ups live here.")
 Yes, we're finally all grown up.

-As for those newly-hung curtains, I noticed that they didn't drape well at the bottom.
-Because the fabric was lightweight, the edges billowed outward instead of falling straight downward.
+But there was still one minor problem with our newly matured spaces: several curtains didn't drape well at the bottom.
+Because the fabric was lightweight, the edges billowed outward instead of falling neatly downward.